The Jews of Medieval London

 The Norman monk Gilbert Crispin became Abbot of Westminster Abbey in 1085.
 One of his famous writings concerns a conversation with a learned Jew who came to London at about that time.
 In Dialogue between a Christian and a Jew Gilbert shows a kindly and humane attitude towards his Jewish friend.

-Royal protection in England was immensely important.
 The position of Jews in Europe was far from secure after the Pope called for the First Crusade in the 1090s.
 His intended target was Muslims but his initiative encouraged Christians across Europe to attack any non-believer.
-In England Jews received protection and assistance, but without rights other than that graciously allowed them, and they required a royal permit to set up in trade.
+In England Jews received protection and assistance from the monarchs, but without rights other than that graciously allowed them, and they required a royal permit to set up in trade.
+That protection was immensely important.
 They were wards of the monarch, which protected them while they were useful.
 Harming a Jew was damaging the king’s property, resulting in severe punishment.

 Archaeologists discovered a mikveh, a Jewish ritual bath, from the mid-13th century, under a modern building in Milk Street in 2001.
 It has been reconstructed at the Jewish Museum in Camden Town.
 Some of England’s oldest surviving secular Hebrew text is contained within contracts still held in the National Archives regarding the purchase of property in London.

-Until 1177 Jews had only one burial ground in England, outside the city wall at Cripplegate and they had to transport their dead there from other towns.
+Jews had only one burial ground in England, outside the city wall at Cripplegate, and they had to transport their dead there from other towns.
 It is now partly covered by the Barbican development.
-There were later cemeteries created at York and Winchester.
+In 1177 Henry II allowed others to be established and there were later cemeteries created at York and Winchester.
 A tax of three and a half pence was payable on every Jewish burial.